 The Indian Government issues various types of visa for foreign nationals, depending on the purpose of travel to India.
 In this article, we look at the different types of Indian visa.

-Indian tourist visa is provided for travellers visiting India for exploring places or visiting family members or friends.
-Tourist visa can be issued with a validity of six months to ten years.
+The Indian tourist visa is provided for travellers visiting India for exploring places or visiting family members or friends.
+Also, the tourist visa holds a validity of six months to ten years.
 The maximum amount of stay permitted in each visit is six months, irrespective of the visa duration.

-Employment visa is granted for those applicants who wish to work in India.
-Application for employment vis must be accompanied by an appointment letter, employment contract and proof of registration of company / entity in India.
-Employment visa’s are provided for a period of one year, with provision for extension.
-The maximum period for employment visa is five years from the date of issue of visa.
+Any applicants who wish to work in India can obtain an employment visa.
+Application for employment vis must be accompanied by an appointment letter, employment contract and proof of registration of company/entity in India.
+Employment visa is provided for a period of one year, with provision for extension.
+The maximum period for an employment visa is five years from the date of issue of visa.

-Student visa is granted for students wishing to pursue education in India.
-To obtain student visa, a letter conforming admission from educational institution in India is required.
-However, for admission to medical or paramedical courses and for admission to graduate or post-graduate courses, a letter of approval or a “no objection” certificate from the Ministry of Health or Ministry of Human Resources Development is required.
+Any students wishing to pursue an education in India can obtain a student visa.
+To obtain a student visa requires a letter confirming admission from an educational institution in India.
+However, for admission to medical or paramedical courses and for admission to graduate or post-graduate courses, requires a letter of approval or a “no objection” certificate from the Ministry of Health or Ministry of Human Resources Development.

 Transit Visa: Visa for short transit to travel through India to reach an ultimate destination in another country.

-Conference Visa: Visa for attending international conference or conference held in India on certain subjects.
+Conference Visa: Visa for attending an international conference or conference held in India on certain subjects.

 Missionaries Visa: Visa granted exclusively for missionaries.